Man's Search for Meaning: Editions

 Ein Psychologe erlebt das Konzentrationslager ("A Psychologist Experiences the Concentration Camp").

-Later German editions prefixed the title with Trotzdem Ja zum Leben Sagen ("Nevertheless Say Yes to Life"), taken from a line in Das Buchenwaldlied, a song written by Dr. Friedrich Löhner-Beda while an inmate at Buchenwald.
+Later German editions prefixed the title with Trotzdem Ja zum Leben Sagen ("Nevertheless Saying Yes to Life"), taken from a line in Das Buchenwaldlied, a song written by Friedrich Löhner-Beda while an inmate at Buchenwald.

 The title of the first English-language translation was From Death-Camp to Existentialism.
 The book's common full English title is Man's Search for Meaning: An Introduction to Logotherapy, although this subtitle is often not printed on the cover of modern editions.